Whiteheads are also known as closed comedones and are the most basic kind of acne lesion.

 Products with concentrations below 10 percent are generally gentle enough to use two to three times per week.
 This treatment is not always well-tolerated by people with chronic or acute acne, sun damage, or oily skin.

-Other self-care tips for whiteheads
+Other self-care tips

 Washing the face or affected area with gentle soaps before bed or when in humid areas may help to prevent whitehead outbreaks.